 I S O S T A S Y

-As darkness falls on the deep eve of Antarctic Mid-winter, there’s a break-in at the museum store.
+As darkness falls on the deep eve of Antarctic Mid-Winter, there’s a bizarre break-in at a museum store.
+Artefacts are not ransacked but rearranged.
+This is a guerilla action – a poetic provocation.

-It marks the 200th anniversary of the white continent‘s discovery – and its perilous state.
+This film marks the 200th anniversary of the white continent‘s discovery – and its perilous state.
+A tipping point, the result of our human actions – our human estate.

 By protecting Antarctica we can restore the natural balance of the whole planet